 Timely action would have saved investors from any incremental losses seen in almost 90 percent of these stocks.

-Returns of 34 stocks that will be excluded from F&O segment from July series.
+Table: Returns of 34 stocks that will be excluded from F&O segment from July series.

 Most of the companies have high debt and are facing structural issues, hence, investors should avoid catching the falling knife even at current levels, suggest experts.